on2itsecurity/meetup-how-to-get-2023-organised/Addendum 1 - Recommended Plugins.md

     - Show and recognize code.
 - Excel to Markdown Table
     - Convert an Excel clipboard buffer to a Markdown table
+- Filename Heading Sync
+    - This plugin syncs your H1 heading and your filename in both directions.
+Very powerfull and usefull.
+A big timesaver.
 - Find orphaned files and broken links
     - With this plugin you can find
         - Unlinked files